bootleg/ret-sync/README.md

   if there are too much of these events.
 A limited fix has been implemented, the best solution is still to sync off temporarily.
 - Possible race condition

+With Ghidra:

+- Shortcuts are not working as expected in decompiler widget.

 With IDA: